JerryShea/jerryshea.github.io/_posts/2015-6-8-XmlPipeline.md

 * EC2 c3.xlarge
     * Total test execution time 550 seconds
         * Receiver completed in 200 seconds, persisting 1M messages at 5K msgs/sec, each message average #chars 28,867 (chars range 2,082-1,614,103) (148 million chars/sec)
-        * Normaliser completed in 550 seconds, reading, normalising and persisting 1M messages at 1,800 msgs/sec
+        * Normaliser completed in 550 seconds, reading, normalising and persisting 1M messages at 1,800 msgs/sec (this is the bottleneck)
         * Indexer completes processing in 550 seconds, reading and indexing 1M messages
         * Queryer executes during entire test run, executing approx 2,000 queries, returning a total of 1.25G of data, (1.4M rows - average 700 rows per query), in an average of 220 ms per query
 * MacBook Pro 4 cores and SSD: